Skip to main content

 }

-These functions are all built on simple math.
 Computing exactly how many months or years it is between two Date objects is going to turn out to be a lot harder.

-Computing months between dates
+Computing months between moments

 Before we get into computing in code, we have to consider how one month is defined.
 Since the length of a month varies — unlike days per week or minutes per hour — it isn't obvious how many months 10 days is.
 Should the average length of a month be used?
 Probably not — both because it's awkward to compute given the complexity around leap years, and because it would lead to oddities like February 1–15 being counted as less than a month even though more than half of the current month has passed.

-I land on using the length of the current month to compute the decimals.
 Let me explain with a few examples.

 Example 1